saumyajitnitw/ranking/README.md

-#Copy the entire folder in your localhost www or htdocs directory in a folder named "ranking".
+#Codeforces and Codechef Rank Checker
+Installation Procedure:
+1)Install Xampp or Lampp or Wamp or anyother local server stack.
+2)Fork this repository.
-#Open your browser and type localhost/ranking
+3)Clone it on your machine inside the 'htdocs' folder or 'www' folder of your LAMPP stack 4)Open your browser and type localhost/ranking and click Enter